Rutam21/hashnode-blog/clg9q7od3000209l9fuw6f4qa.md

 # **Data Setup**

 There are two ways to retrieve BBC news articles for this tutorial.
-We can either use the [**BBC News API**](https://newsapi.org/s/bbc-news-api) to fetch the articles in JSON format or we can simply gather the [articles](https://www.kaggle.com/datasets/pariza/bbc-news-summary) from Kaggle and combine them to form a CSV file for our use.
+We can either use the [**BBC News API**](https://newsapi.org/s/bbc-news-api) to fetch the articles in JSON format or we can simply gather the [articles](https://www.kaggle.com/datasets/pariza/bbc-news-summary) from Kaggle in the form of a CSV file for our use.

+In this tutorial, we will be using the BBC news dataset that is available on Kaggle.
+You can download the dataset [**here**](https://www.kaggle.com/c/learn-ai-bbc/data).
+The dataset consists of 2225 news articles, each with a headline and body text.

 ### Connecting the data